robfatland/costnotify/zombie/README.md

 Now we can log out from this machine and do the exact same thing on the second machine.

+Are we charged for a stopped EC2 instance?
+The answer is 'No' but probably 'Yes' for storing the image of the machine so that it can be re-started.
+This implies an AMI is created but is not accessible in the default configuration.

+***It is the case that Instance A vanished from sight on Termination whereas Instance B is backed up by an AMI; and there are two 8GB Snapshots associated with Instance B.***

+### Reviving Instance B

+Selecting the AMI we take Action **Launch** and go through the 7-or-so steps as if we were launching an EC2 normally.
+Here are some notes on this process.

+- The instance type is pre-selected at free tier, not the type of instance we had before
+- At Step 4: Add Storage the second EBS Volume is pre-listed; so the system "knows" about that
+- Step 7: Review Instance Launch refers to the source AMI and the 2 volumes 'root + data'
+- The access Key is selected, not given as a default; so this is a good decouple feature

+Upon logging in I can see the second volume using `lsblk` and the command `sudo file -s /dev/xvdb` shows that this is already a file system; not just "data".
+So I do not format it!
+Otherwise all the data in the volume are lost.
+These data is still preserved in the Snapshot; however it would be inconvenient to have to re-do this.
+Since the `/data` directory is present I simply issue `sudo mount /dev/xvdb /data` and there in `/data` is my valuable data file.

+Now we have a convincing example that AMIs must be intentionally generated but happily do bring back the system as it was before.

 ## Procedural

+Here are the zombies we want to eliminate:

+* IAM Users
+  - Should not include folks who are no longer associated with the account
+  - Should have a policy appropriate to their intended work; not blanket *admin*
+* NAT Gateways (under VPC (Virtual Private Cloud)) cost $0.045 per hour
+* EC2 Instances
+  - If they are actively being used: Should be tagged and managed so as not to incur undue cost
+  - Otherwise: Should be backed up as AMIs and Terminated
+* EBS Volumes
+  - If in productive use: Should be tagged and noted by cost; at $0.10 / GB / month
+  - Otherwise: Should be converted to Snapshot, then Detached, then Deleted
+    - ***In Use*** and ***Available*** states both cost the above amount
+    - Snapshot costs half that at $0.05 / GB / month
+    - S3 storage is $0.023 / GB / month
+    - Glacier archival storage is $0.004 / GB / month, 1/25th the cost of an EBS Volume
+* AMI Images
+  - If backing up current research: Maintain at $0.05 / GB / month
+    - Note this cost is applied to *compressed* image size, not the *stated* image size
+  - Otherwise stale AMIs should be deleted from the account
+* Snapshots
+  - Work from AMIs to identify root volume Snapshots
+  - Keep Snapshots that have current merit; and delete stale Snapshots from the account

+There are two other expensive resources on AWS: Databases and S3 Object Storage files.

+Here are some procedural notes...

 - Log in to the AWS console
 - Under Services (upper left) choose EC2 and make sure your Region (upper right) is set to Oregon